SmartFarmingLab/field_dataset_survey/README.md

 }
 ```

-Full citations for individual datasets can be found in the bibliography section of our paper.
+Full citations for individual datasets can be found as bibtex bibliography "argiculture_dataset_survey.bib" in the repository and in the bibliography section of our paper.

 ## Overview